PLvaille/projet6/README.md

 ## Frontend

-Open a terminal in frontend folder
+Open a terminal in frontend folder then run the following commands

 ```
 npm i